 The right after school snack can have a dramatic difference in your kid’s productivity.
 Your brain utilizes 20 to 30 percent of the total calories you consume.
 That’s more than any other organ in your entire body!
 Eating sugar and processed food, even small amounts can affect focus, make your kids feel less energetic and make it harder for them to finish their homework.
 Homework may also have more appeal if kids get a healthy treat when they settle down to the books.
 Here are my recommendations:

-They’re all great Omni Diet snacks for you, too!
+They’re all great Brain Warrior and Omni Diet snacks for you, too!

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!